TAMUNA: Doubly Accelerated Distributed Optimization under Partial Participation: Sublinear Convergence in the Convex Case

 \section{Sublinear Convergence in the Convex Case}

-In this section only, we remove the hypothesis of strong convexity: the functions $f_i$ are only assumed to be convex and $L$-smooth, and we suppose that a solution $x^\star \in \mathbb{R}^d$ to \eqref{eqpro1} exists.
-Then we have sublinear ergodic convergence:
+In this section, we relax the strong convexity assumption.
+We assume only that the individual objective functions $f_i$ are convex and $\LL$-smooth, and that at least one global minimizer $x^\star \in \mathbb{R}^d$ to \eqref{eqpro1} exists.
+For simplicity, our analysis is restricted to the deterministic setting with exact gradients ($\sigma=0$).
+Under these relaxed conditions, we establish a sublinear ergodic convergence rate.